María Cristina Arango Vega: Personal life

-In 1946, while her father was serving as Ambassador of Colombia to the Holy See, she met Misael Pastrana Borrero, who was working as a diplomat in the embassy.
-They got engaged that year and married on 24 February 1951 at the Saint Bartholomew School's Madonna Della Strada Chapel in Bogotá.
-Together they had four children, Juan Carlos, Andrés, Jaime, and María Cristina.
-She died in Bogota on 15 September 2017 at the age of 88.
+She met Misael in Rome, Italy, in 1946 while her father was serving as Colombia's ambassador to the Vatican City.
+The couple became engaged that same year and married on 24 February 1951, in the Chapel of the Madonna Della Strada at the San Bartolomé School in Bogotá.
+The couple had four children: Juan Carlos, Andrés, Jaime, and Cristina.